-As things slowly getting back to normal, METRO caught up with SEVEN Career Coach Hayley Summers to discuss how to approach a promotion proposal.
+As things are slowly getting back to normal, METRO caught up with SEVEN Career Coach Hayley Summers to discuss how to approach a promotion proposal.

 Clarify what you want